nlsynth/iroha/docs/resource_class.md

 #### foreign-reg

-Access a register in another table.
+Reads a register in another table.
 The register can be accessed from multiple tables.

-If multiple writes happens at the same time, arbitration happens and one of the writes succeeds.
+#### shared-reg

+This resource holds a value and can be read or written from other tables via shared-reg-reader(s) and shared-reg-writer(s).
-(The register should not be written by insns in the belonging table)
+It also can be read or written from the belonging table.
+If writes come from multiple shared-reg-writers, arbitration (fixed priority for now) selects one value.

+#### shared-reg-writer

+Attach to a shared-reg in another table and allow to write to it via this resource.
+Multiple shared-reg-writer can write a same shared-reg.

+#### shared-reg-reader

+Attach to a shared-reg in another table and allow to read it via this resource.
+Multiple shared-reg-writer can read from a same shared-reg.

 ### Table type modifier